Hypnotherapy for Insomnia

 Possibly even months?
 Does it sometimes get better, only to relapse a few weeks later?
 Do you have sleepless nights more than once a week?
 If so, you’re in the right place..
 Hypnotherapy is very effective at treating chronic insomnia.

 People with insomnia often have a multitude of problems associated with their sleep disorder.
-Problems associated with insomnia are:-

 Insomnia often co-exists with other disorders and can be the main factor in the other disorder.
 For example, someone with depression might have significant sleep disruption.
 This sleep disruption will cause fatigue which makes it far harder for the person to deal with and resolve their feelings of depression.
-So achieving a more natural sleep pattern can significantly help with the depression.
+So achieving a more natural sleep pattern can significantly help with depression.
 This is true with many anxiety disorders.

 How can hypnotherapy for insomnia help?

-We will help you return to a more normal pattern of sleep by using hypnotherapy to remove any underlying anxiety issues and helping you to get back to a normal sleep routine.
+We will help you return to a more normal pattern of sleep by using hypnotherapy to remove any underlying anxiety issues and help you to get back to a normal sleep routine.
 Hypnotherapy is extremely effective at teaching you to relax at the appropriate times.
 So teaching you how to relax before sleep is a significant part of the therapy.
-Deep relaxation is a pre-cursor to sleep and without it sleep will elude you.
+Deep relaxation is a precursor to sleep and without it sleep will elude you.